-A very warm welcome to our school with Mrs Roberts, Miss Cross, Miss Carton and Mrs Hardy.
+Welcome to the Summer term with Mrs Roberts, Mrs Melia, Miss Carton and Mrs Hardy.

 Computing – The children will have an opportunity to work with IT equipment each Friday morning with an adult which enables them to use it in child initiated times by themselves.

 Baking – The children will be introduced to baking in Reception.
 This will be skills based.
 On occasions the children will eat what they have made in school, other times they will bring it home.

 We would like to draw your attention to a few important reminders:

 Water Bottles – Please ensure your child brings their water bottle to school on Monday mornings.
 Please do not put them into book bags, we have had a few leaks in the past!